Testing with TypeScript, Enzyme, and React

 We’ll also need to configure jest to compile TypeScript files and prepare it

 for Enzyme.
-Add a "jest"
+Add a "jest" entry in package.json with the following:

 "jest": {